Jarenas-py/Logos_Database/2nd Year 2nd Sem/CPET10/CPET10 Lesson 3.md

 				A. **Blocking Send**- A sender process cannot send a message to the receiver unless the receiver has received and successfully processed the sender's previous message.
 				B. **Blocking Receive**- A receiver process is blocked until a sender process is successfully connected to it.

-			2. Non-Blocking- A process is independent to their respective sender or receiver process with respect to sending and receiving data.
+			2. **Non-Blocking**- A process is independent to their respective sender or receiver process with respect to sending and receiving data.

-				A. Non-Blocking Send- Sender process sends and sends messages to the receiver (may lead to problem consumer problem).
+				A. **Non-Blocking Send**- Sender process sends and sends messages to the receiver (may lead to problem consumer problem).
-				B. Non-Blocking Receive- The receiver process receives and receives messages from either a mailbox or in the shared memory even tho null siya.
+				B. **Non-Blocking Receive**- The receiver process receives and receives messages from either a mailbox or in the shared memory even tho null siya.
 Like halimbawa kung wala namang message nilapag si sender process sa mailbox or shared memory, kukuha parin si receiver process ng message.
 Null nga lang ung message.
 Its like a letter pero papel lang sya, walang nakasulat sa loob.

 	- Within IPC's methodologies of process data exchange, there are two types of communication techniques:
 		1. **Direct Communication**- Self-explanatory.
 Utilizes the system calls "send()" and "receive()."
 In IPC shared memory, direct communication is facilitated on the shared memory itself.
 The Sender process gets the memory address in the shared address of the receiver process and the PID of the receiver process as well from it's PCB.
 Then the system call is executed.
 You know what happens kapag sa message passing IPC model.